Muhammad-Asadullah-Khan/Gold-And-Silver-Prices-EDA-/README.md

 Created box plots to display price distributions and variations for both metals.
 Designed heatmaps and correlation matrices to explore relationships within the datasets.

-4.Conclusions and Insights:
+4. Conclusions and Insights:
 Summarized key findings from the analyses of both precious metals.
 Presented insights into the behavior of gold and silver prices.
 Discussed any notable correlations or anomalies discovered during the combined analysis.

-#Tools used:
+# Tools used :
 Python
 Pandas for data manipulation
 NumPy for numerical computations